Maine Democratic Party: U.S. Senate

 Maine's U.S. Senate Class I seat has been held by Independent Angus King since 2012 (though King does caucus with the Senate Democrats) while the Class II seat has been held by Republican Susan Collins since 1996.
-Senate Majority Leader George J. Mitchell was the last Democrat to represent Maine in the U.S. Senate.
-Appointed in May 1980 to fill the vacancy left by Edmund Muskie after Muskie's appointment as the U.S. Secretary of State, Mitchell was subsequently elected to a full term in 1982.
+Senate Majority Leader George J. Mitchell was the last Democrat to represent Maine in the U.S. Senate, leaving office at the conclusion of his term on January 3, 1995.
+Mitchell had been appointed to the seat in May 1980 to fill the vacancy left by Edmund Muskie after Muskie's appointment as the U.S. Secretary of State.
+Mitchell was subsequently elected to a full term in 1982.
 After winning a second term in 1988, Mitchell opted to retire instead of seeking a third term.
 Congressman Thomas Andrews ran as the Democratic nominee in the 1994 election and was subsequently defeated by Republican challenger Olympia Snowe.

 U.S. House of Representatives

 Out of the 2 seats Maine is apportioned in the U.S. House of Representatives, both are held by Democrats: